MASILab/SynBOLD-DisCo/README.md

 Lets the container know the supplied T1 has already been skull-stripped.
 As a default, we assume it is not skull stripped. *Please note this feature requires a well-stripped T1 as stripping artifacts can affect performance.*

+**--no_smoothing**

+By default, Gaussian kernel with standard deviation 1.15 mm were applied to BOLD_d to match the smoothness of the synthetic image.
+This flag alters the default behavior and skip the smoothing step.

+**--custom_cnf**

+User can configurate their own cnf file for topup

+**--total_readout_time**

+User can specify readout time by adding a desired number after (with a space) this flag.
+By default, the readout time of distortion BOLD image is 1.

 ## Inputs

 The INPUTS directory must contain the following: